phongtdd/VNPT_AI_Hackathon/README.md

 - **RAG System**: FAISS-based vector search for context retrieval.
 - **Data Processing**: Chunking, embedding, and indexing for efficient search.

-## Data Flow
+## Pipeline Flow
-1. **Input**: Raw MCQ dataset (JSON with qid, question, choices, label).
+1. **Input**: Raw MCQ dataset (JSON with qid, question, choices).
 2. **Classification**: Use LLM to classify questions into labels (STEM, RAG, etc.).
 3. **Separation**: Split data by label into separate files.
 4. **Inference**:
    - For STEM: Classify mode (Question-Driven/Answer-Validation), apply multi-phase reasoning, fallback if needed.
-   - For RAG: Gate decision for retrieval, retrieve context, generate answer.
+   - For Multi-Domain: Gate decision for retrieval external content or not, then feed to LLM.
-   - For others: Direct LLM prediction.
+   - For others: Direct LLM prediction with corresponding role.
 5. **Post-Processing**: Extract answer letters (A/B/C/...), handle errors.
 6. **Output**: CSV with qid and predicted answer.